CRFricke/EF.Core.Utilities/README.md

 ## DbInitializer

-The DbInitializer runs before the application's request pipeline is started.
+The DbInitializer initializes the database associated with a specified DbContext.
-It initializes the database associated with the specified DbContext.
+It runs before the application's request pipeline is started.
 If the DbContext implements the `ISeedingContext` interface, its `SeedDatabaseAsync` method is also called.

 ```csharp